About our staff

 Amy was included in the Arizona Daily Star’s “40 Under 40” list.
 She has served two terms on the board of the Tucson Children’s Museum and three terms on the University High School Foundation and Alumni Association.
 Amy received her MBA in 2000 from the University of Arizona.
 AmyHg@TucsonPresidio.com

-April Bourie – Marketing Director
+April Bourie – Marketing & Sales Director

 With over 20 years of experience in marketing and sales, April is able to combine her interests in history and tourism to promote the Presidio Museum to potential visitors.
 April previously worked at Tohono Chul Park, another Tucson attraction, as the Marketing Director and the Director of Visitor Services.
 In addition, she served as the Tourism Sales Manager at Visit Tucson for six years, promoting Tucson as a vacation destination.
 April earned her MBA from the University of Arizona and earned a bachelor’s degree in public relations from Northern Arizona University.
 She has lived in Tucson since 1995 and enjoys being a tourist in her own town and traveling around the world with her family whenever possible.
 AprilB@TucsonPresidio.com

-Ginger Thompson – Education and Outreach Manager
+Ginger Thompson – Community Outreach and Education Manager